Up to date

 Besides editing a scene, it is often common to edit the environment.
 Godot provides a WorldEnvironment node that allows changing the background color, mode (as in, put a skybox), and applying several types of built-in post-processing effects.
 Environments can also be overridden in the Camera.

 Editing 3D scenes is done in the 3D tab.
-This tab can be selected manually, but it will be automatically enabled when a Spatial node is selected.
+This tab can be selected manually, but it will be automatically enabled when a Node3D node is selected.

-When working with 3D assets, it’s always best to work in the correct scale (set your DCC to metric).
-Godot allows scaling post-import and, while this works in most cases, in rare situations it may introduce floating point precision issues (and thus, glitches or artifacts) in delicate areas such as rendering or physics.
-So, make sure your artists always work in the right scale!
+When working with 3D assets, it's always best to work in the correct scale (set the unit to metric in your 3D modeling software).
+Godot allows scaling post-import and, while this works in most cases, in rare situations it may introduce floating-point precision issues (and thus, glitches or artifacts) in delicate areas such as rendering or physics.
+Make sure your artists always work in the right scale!

-The Y coordinate is used for “up”, though for most objects that need alignment (like lights, cameras, capsule collider, vehicle, etc.), the Z axis is used as a “pointing towards” direction.
+The Y coordinate is used for "up".
+As for the horizontal X/Z axes, Godot uses a right-handed coordinate system.
+This means that for most objects that need alignment (such as lights or cameras), the Z axis is used as a "pointing towards" direction.
 This convention roughly means that:

 Space and manipulation gizmos¶